 Ham Radio Deluxe DM780 supports a pretty good selection of digital modes.
 There are several popular digital modes that HRD DM780 does not support including FT8, JT65, and WSPR.
 To run these digital modes, additional non-HRD software is required.

-I have found WSJT-X really easy to work with especially when combined with JTAlert.
+I have found WSJT-X easy to work with especially when combined with JTAlert.
 WSJT-X implements communication protocols or "modes" called FT4, FT8, JT4, JT9, JT65, QRA64, ISCAT, MSK144, and WSPR, as well as one called Echo for detecting and measuring your own radio signals reflected from the Moon.
 These modes were all designed for making reliable, confirmed QSOs under extreme weak-signal conditions.

 However, by default WSJT-X writes only to its own log when only basic configuration is setup.
 This is inconvenient to Ham Radio Deluxe users as there doesn't seem to be an easy way to export/import the WSJT-X log into Ham Radio Deluxe.
 Even if there were a manual export/import, who would want a two-step logging process anyway?
+Spend less time logging means we have more time for making contacts.

 Fortunately, WSJT-X and Ham Radio Deluxe can be easily configured to work together to enable WSJT-X logged contacts to automatically update the Ham Radio Deluxe log.
 The integration involves enabling and configuring "QSO Forwarding" in both applications.